Newsletter

 New York City Council Speaker Julie Menin and council members are preparing for a possible override vote on a “buffer zone” bill vetoed by New York City Mayor Zohran Mamdani, though the vote is not yet scheduled, according to her office.

-Jack Lobel, Menin’s deputy press secretary, denied reports that the council would vote on the measure, which aims to shield educational institutions from disruptive protests, on May 14.
+Jack Lobel, Menin’s deputy press secretary, told JNS that a vote on the measure, which aims to shield educational institutions from disruptive protests, had not yet been scheduled.

 “Speaker Menin is engaging in conversations with council colleagues about Int.
 175-B, and that member-driven process will determine next steps,” Lobel told JNS.